-- all fatalities, injuries and diseases are preventable
+- all fatalities, injuries and industrial diseases are preventable

 - no task is so important that it cannot be done safely

 - all hazards can be identified and their risks eliminated or minimised as far as reasonably practicable

 - everyone has a personal responsibility for the safety and health of themselves and their work mates, as well as contributing to positive and respectful workplaces.

-Just as the industry has integrated safety and health issues across varied operations, it seeks an integrated approach from governments to support a growing, diverse and increasingly mobile labour force.
+Just as the industry has integrated safety and health issues across varied operations, it seeks an integrated approach from governments to support a growing, diverse and mobile workforce.

 The MCA continues to advocate uniform national occupational health and safety legislation, supported by industry-specific regulation, to bring greater certainty, efficiency and clarity to industry participants.

 - Regulatory and enforcement practice based primarily on the desire to improve workplace health and safety outcomes.